There are some great spots around the UK designated as Dark Sky Sites, from which you can view the stars like never before.

 North York Moors National Park in North Yorkshire

-The vast expanse of the North York Moors National Park is unsurprisingly low on light pollution, with some particularly superb sites for star-spotting including Sutton Bank, Dalby Forest (with an observatory), and Danby.
+The vast expanse of the North York Moors National Park is unsurprisingly low on light pollution, with some particularly superb sites for star-spotting including Sutton Bank, Dalby Forest (with an observatory), and Danby in North Yorkshire.
 You can expect to see over 2,000 stars in the sky, as well as being able to observe the Milky Way.

 Exmoor National Park in Devon